MinecraftForge/Documentation/docs/tileentities/tileentity.md

 ```JAVA
     World#notifyBlockUpdate(BlockPos pos, IBlockState oldState, IBlockState newState, int flags)
 ```
 The `pos` should be your TileEntitiy's position.
 For `oldState` and `newState` you can pass the current BlockState at that position.
-The `flags` should be 2, which will sync the changes to the client.
+The `flags`are a bitmask and should contain 2, which will sync the changes to the client.

 ### Synchronizing using a custom network message
-This way of synchronizing is probably the most complicated one.
+This way of synchronizing is probably the most complicated one, but is usually also the most optimized one, as you can make sure that only the data you need to be synchronaized is actually synchronized.
-You should first check out the `Networking` section and specially [`SimpleImpl`][SimpleImpl] before attempting this.
+You should first check out the [`Networking`][networking] section and specially [`SimpleImpl`][simple_impl] before attempting this.
 Once you've created your custom network message, you can send it to all users that have the `TileEntity` loaded with:
 ```JAVA
     SimpleNetworkWrapper#sendToAllTracking(IMessage, NetworkRegistry.TargetPoint)